azsdk/azsdk-docs/04-Continous-Assurance/Continuous_Assurance_userguide.md

 we will add the ability to remind an app team about the security hygiene tasks that they need to periodically perform (key rotation, access reviews,  removing inactive/dormant power users, etc.).
 These two capabilities are on our backlog for H1-FY18.

->**Note:** If you have already installed Continuous Assurance Automation Account (Name: AzSDKCCAutomationAccount) using a version prior to 2.2.0, you should run 'Install-AzSDKContinuousAssurance' command again by following the steps in the next section.
+>**Note:** If you have already installed Continuous Assurance using a version prior to 2.2.0, you should run 'Install-AzSDKContinuousAssurance' command again by following the steps in the next section.